MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ### Configure query consistency

 Azure Data Explorer supports two query consistency models: *strong* (the default) and *weak*.
-Strong consistency ensures that only up-to-date consistent state of data is seen, no matter which compute node receives the query.
+Strong consistency ensures that only up-to-date consistent state of data is seen, whatever compute node receives the query.
 Weak consistency nodes periodically refresh their copy of the metadata, leading to a latency of 1-2 minutes in the synchronization of metadata changes.
 The weak model allows reducing the load on the node that manages the metadata changes, providing higher concurrency than the default strong consistency.
 Set this configuration in [client request properties](kusto/api/netfx/request-properties.md) and in the Grafana data source configurations.

 > [!NOTE]
 > If you need to reduce the lag time for the refresh of metadata even further, open a support ticket.